-“In this book I show how in the last few decades environmental protection was deregulated, allowing a few to profit by polluting on a massive scale, and how that has led to the destruction we see today.
-I also show how this reality is denied and covered-up so that relatively few are aware of...
+The degradation of New Zealand's freshwaters Mike Joy explains how in the last few decades environmental protection has been deregulated, allowing a few to profit while polluting on a massive scale, and how that has led to the destruction we see today.
+This reality is denied and covered-up so that relatively few are aware of...
 Continue Reading →